-Professional Development Days & Topics

-Three-Year Trend

-2016-17 3 days

-Instructional Technology

-Human Growth Development Training

-English Language Arts Adoption

-2017-18 3 days

-Technology & Student Responsibilities

-Annual Mandated Reporter Training &

-Assessment

-Transformational Teaching and Learning

-with Technology (Keynote Speaker)

-Disaster Assistance Response Team

-(DART) Training

-2018-19 3 days

-The Basics of Mindfulness for Self-Care and

-Stress Management

-Social & Emotional Learning

-Cognitive Guided Instruction

-Google Basics & Learning Management

-System

-everly Hills Unified School District supports ne
+Number of School Days/Topics Dedicated to Staff Development & Continuous Improvement 2017-18 3 days Technology & Student Responsibilities Annual Mandated Reporter Training & Assessment Transformational Teaching and Learning with Technology (Keynote Speaker) Disaster Assistance Response Team (DART) Training 2018-19 3 days The Basics of Mindfulness for Self-Care and Stress Management Social & Emotional Learning Cognitive Guided Instruction Google Basics & Learning Management System 2019-20 3 days Aeries Gradebook / Communications Google Classroom / G-Suite Positive Behavior Intervention & Supports (PBIS)

 Beverly Hills Unified School District supports new and veteran teachers in developing their teaching skills.
-California Teacher Induction (CTID) program, a state-sponsored program, is designed for firstand second-year credentialed teachers and provides skills assistance over a two-year period.
-New Teacher Orientation is provided over a twoday period at the beginning of the school year for all teachers who are new to the Beverly Hills Unified School District; training sessions provide an overview of general policies and practices; curriculum and instruction; and technology based tools.
+California Teacher Induction (CTID) program, a state-sponsored program, is designed for first- and second-year credentialed teachers and provides skills assistance over a two-year period.
+New Teacher Orientation is provided over a two-day period at the beginning of the school year for all teachers who are new to the Beverly Hills Unified School District; training sessions provide an overview of general policies and practices; curriculum and instruction; and technology based tools.
 The Peer Assistance and Review program is designed to improve the education for students and increase the classroom performance of teachers, targeting both new and veteran teachers.
-The principal encourages teachers to attend professional workshops and conferences in their field of expertise.
-New teachers, experienced teachers, mentor/teacher leaders, administrators, and support staff are encouraged to participate in workshops sponsored by the Los Angeles County Office of Education.
-Classified support staff may receive additional job-related training from vendors, department supervisors, and district representatives.
-The district makes available technology training for classified staff; topics include general instruction on basic Microsoft Office and Outlook applications.